awslabs/sockeye/tutorials/constraints/README.md

 You need a [trained model](../wmt/README.md).

-You need to be careful to apply the same preprocessing to your test data that you applied at training time.
-In particular, if you used [BPE](http://github.com/rsennrich/subword-nmt), it's important to ensure that your constraints have also been split with BPE, since Sockeye itself does not do this.
+You need to be careful to apply the same preprocessing to your test data that you applied at training time, including any [subword processing](http://github.com/rsennrich/subword-nmt), since Sockeye itself does not do this.

 Constraints must be encoded with a JSON object.
 This JSON object can be produced with the provided script:

-    echo -e "This is a test .\tconstraint\tmultiword constraint" \
+    echo -e "This is a test .\tconstraint\tmulti@@ word const@@ raint" \
-      | python3 -m sockeye.lexical_constraints --bpe model/bpe.model" \
+      | python3 -m sockeye.lexical_constraints
-      | python3 -m sockeye.translate -m model --json-input --beam-size 20 --beam-prune 20 [other args]

-The script optionally applies BPE and creates a Python object with the constraints encoded as follows (except on one line):
+The script creates a Python object with the constraints encoded as follows (except on one line):

     { 'text': 'This is a test .',
       'constraints': ['constr@@ aint',